Location: Nashville, TN

 Expectations:

-Within their wide array of duties and responsibilities, VSA Academic Materials Assistant is expected to:
+Within their wide array of duties and responsibilities, the VSA Academic Materials Assistant is expected to:

-• Communicate with the instructor/mentor prior to the program (maximum of 5 hours) to understand the instructor’s plans and to discuss how the instructor would like the TA to provide academic support during class.
+- Communicate with the instructor or mentor prior to the program (maximum of 5 hours) to understand plans and discuss how to provide academic support during class.

-• Support the instructor in the classroom by monitoring student understanding, reinforcing learning objectives, providing individual and small group differentiated support with instructional content.
+- Support the instructor by monitoring student understanding, reinforcing learning objectives, and providing individual or small group support with instructional content.

-• Assist and support the instructor with uploading class information through Vanderbilt’s Learning Management System (Brightspace) so that students may access information during and after the course.
+- Assist with uploading class information through Vanderbilt’s Learning Management System (Brightspace) for student access during and after the course.

-• Understand and implement policies and procedures related to protection of minors.
+- Understand and implement policies and procedures related to the protection of minors.

 Qualifications: